sjcorreia/log-analysis/README.md

 into the terminal.

+The output of this file can also bee seen in the text file `log_results.txt`.

 ## Resources and References

 The following links were helpful in creating the SQL queries and properly outputting the information using Python.